libhazeltine/psionic-index/README.md

 **Right now, this repo consists solely of category-sorted link indexes, but in the future it will contain direct backups of the content, manually transcribed in Markdown format.**

-### Project Links
+### Sources and Support

-Suggest content for the library -> https://www.github.com/libhazeltine/libhazeltine/issues/new?labels=content-suggestion
+*The Hazeltine Library Archives and their development is made possible by data from the Internet Archive.*

-**Donate to the Internet Archive** -> https://archive.org/donate
+*Show your support for projects like this and more:* https://archive.org/donate